Baphomet42/Data-Packs/README.md

 Resource packs for datapacks
 Only needed for Portal and XLTT

-Setup by doing only one of the following
+**Setup** (do only one of the following)

-+ Place `resources.zip` into the world save
++ a- Place `resources.zip` into the world save
     + Textures will load automatically when joining world
     + This pack combines all datapack textures
     + All players will automatically see the textures
-+ Add pack from `resourcepacks` to `.minecraft/resourcepacks` and enable it ingame
++ b- Add pack from `resourcepacks` to `.minecraft/resourcepacks` and enable it ingame
     + Textures will load when enabled in Resource Pack Settings
     + Packs can be separately added but everything works together
     + Only players who add the resource packs will see the textures
     + The pack `42datapacks` is the combined pack with all textures

+**Portal**

++ Resource pack optional
+    + Most features use display entities, no resource pack needed
++ Custom item texture for Portal Gun
+    + Without resource pack it's a fungus on a stick

+**XLTT**

++ Resource pack optional
+    + Most features use display entities, no resource pack needed
++ Custom item texture for O.D.M.
+Sword
+    + Without resource pack it's a fungus on a stick

 ------------------------------------------------------------------------------------